Degrees and Certifications:

 Incoming 12th Graders:

 Here you will find the Summer Assignments.
 The summer assignments are due on the first day of school.
-If we are still having distance learning by then, you will email me all your work.
-If we have school, then you will bring it with you.

 Over the summer, you will read the book The Kite Runner by Khaled Hosseini.
 You may either buy the book used on Amazon for as little as $3.81, or read the online version by clicking on the link below.